loyfael/PaperMC-Plugin-Boilerplate/README.md

-# SkySyncro
+# SkyBoilerplate

-SkySyncro is a reusable template for creating Minecraft plugins, designed specifically for **version 1.21.7** on Paper.
+This is a reusable template for creating Minecraft plugins, designed specifically for **version 1.21.7** on Paper.
 This template provides a clean, ready-to-use structure to help you start your own plugin projects quickly and efficiently.

 ## About This Template
 - **Reusable:** Easily adapt this template for any new Paper plugin project.